 Policies can have both positive and negative relationships with the adoption of SAPs.
 Policies like Farm Bill conservation programs have a positive impact on the adoption of SAPs.
-Farmers who have already participated in conservation programs are motivated to make long-term investments to adopt SAPs (Baradi 2009; Coughenour 2003; Carlisle 2016).
+Farmers who have already participated in conservation programs are motivated to make long-term investments to adopt SAPs (Coughenour 2003; Carlisle 2016).
 A conservation reserve program was helpful to increase the adoption of SAPs to reduce erosion, but the pace of adoption is slow.
 However, Risk Management Agency policy prevents the adoption of cover crops as farmers may lose their insurance after adopting those cover crops (Carlisle 2016).

 Adoption of SAPs has been well accepted as one of the tools for achieving environmental improvement in agriculture (Greiner et al. 2009).
 Kabii and Horwiz (2006) found that conservation easement is affected by socioeconomic, farm attributes, geography, behavior, attitude, and knowledge factors.
 Similarly, Knowler and Bradshaw (2007) summarized factors influencing the adoption of conservation tillage all around the world.
 Prokopy et al. (2008) summarized U.S. based research focusing on the adoption of sustainable agriculture practices during the last twenty-five years.
 Mullendore (2015) found that place attachment and place identity among farmers in Midwestern Agriculture have significant effects on conservation practices adoption.
 Similarly, among Michigan farmers, the adoption of new, environmentally friendly management practices was influenced by attitudes, available resources, and incentives (Swinton et al. 2015).
 In aggregate, the existing literature collectively indicates that the adoption of SAPs is affected by various socioeconomic, demographics, farm attributes, knowledge, behavior, and attitudes not only in the USA but throughout the world.
 Also, factors that affect the adoption of sustainable agriculture practices are not consistent throughout the world in the sense that one variable that appears to be statistically significant with a positive sign may not necessarily be statistically significant and possess the same direction in other locations (Baumgart-Getz 2012).
 However, research focus on determinant variables of SAPs adoption that are generally significant across different geographical areas can improve an overall adoption rate of SAPs (Prokopy et al. 2008).

-Conceptual Framework

-Farmers adopt SAPs for various reasons.
-Some farmers adopt SAPs because they believe these practices increase yield (and consequently net returns) associated with farming whereas others believe that SAPs are good for the environment.
-Whether farmers adopt the technology for a yield/profit reason or for an environmental quality reason, they believe that adopting SAPs give them higher utility than not adopting the technology.
-We believe that farmers adopt a higher number of SAPs because they perceive more number of SAPs adoption or more SAPs applied in more acres of land give them higher utility than otherwise.
-We can write this as: USAPs adoption=yes>USAPs adoption=no. The probability of adopting SAPs can be shown as:

-Pi=ProbUadopt>Unot adopt=ProbXiα1+e1i>Xiα0+e0i=ProbXi(α1-α0)>(e0i-e1i)=ProbXib>εi=FXib.

-Here, Xis a matrix of explanatory variables, b (and α) is the parameter vector, ϵ (and e) is error term, F is the cumulative distribution function, i = 1 when SAPs are adopted, and i = 0 when no adoption occurs.
+A table of relevant literature cited in this paper is tabulated below summarizing their major findings:

+<< Insert Table 2 >>

 4. Research Method

 4.1 Study Area